 Strategic communication is defined as the development and implementation of communication initiatives that further the mission of an organization.
-This definition encompasses many types of communication across a variety of fields, including public relations, advertising and marketing, communication within a corporation (such as employee training and HR communications), business-to-business communication, and online content strategy.
+This definition encompasses many types of communication across a variety of fields, including public relations, advertising and marketing, communication within a corporation (such as employee training and HR communications), business-to-business communication, crisis communication, and online content strategy.
 Strategic communication also includes the social and political advocacy, public policy communication, community education, and public service content that non-profit organizations develop and disseminate.
 Communication professionals who specialize in strategic communication or communication management can work in one or more of the aforementioned areas, managing multiple projects or channels of communication at once.

 Strategic communication is one of the foundations for the success of organizations and corporations across all industries, both in the for-profit and the non-profit space.
 It is also an important part of politics, social change, and health care innovation.
 Individuals who are knowledgeable and skilled in strategic communication can find work in all of the aforementioned fields, and more.
 Their expertise is broadly applicable to roles that require them to develop communication strategies, craft meaningful messaging for different target audiences, and advise company leadership in making sound decisions when communicating with their employees, the public, investors, and other stakeholders.